gajus/eslint-plugin-jsdoc/README.md

 }
 ```

-Note: ESLint does not allow settings to have keys which conflict with Object.prototype e.g. `'constructor'`.
-To work around this use can use the key `'tag constructor'`.
+Note: ESLint does not allow settings to have keys which conflict with `Object.prototype` e.g. `'constructor'`.
+To work around this, you can use the key `'tag constructor'`.

 One may also use an object with a `message` and `replacement`.